-Exclusive: Ford shelves compact car program for emerging markets, setback for India
+Ford shelves compact car program for emerging markets, setback for India

 The automaker had also planned to build its new models in Brazil, Russia and Thailand, one of the sources said.

-Ford's decision, communicated to its suppliers in July, follows a similar move by General Motors (GM.N) to postpone the launch in India and China of a new $5 billion family of compact vehicles, said two sources familiar with GM'S thinking.
+Ford's decision, communicated to its suppliers in July, follows a similar move by General Motors (GM.N) to postpone the launch in India of a new $5 billion family of compact vehicles.

+Ford is now planning to redesign the EcoSport, Figo and Figo Aspire in India in 2020-2021, according to two separate U.S. sources familiar with Ford's plans.

-Ford's program is on ice because of muted demand for some of its small and mid-sized hatchbacks and sedans in India and China, where SUVs and "crossovers" combining the hatchback and SUV have proved increasingly popular.
+Its more ambitious B500 program, though, is on ice because of muted demand for some small and mid-sized hatchbacks and sedans in India and China, where SUVs and "crossovers" combining the hatchback and SUV have proved increasingly popular.

-The cost of upgrading plants to produce the new cars would also be prohibitively high, the sources following Ford said.
+The cost of upgrading plants to produce the new cars would also be prohibitively high, the first sources said.

 All of the sources declined to be named as they have not been cleared to discuss the plans publicly.